-Buildings 20 years
+Buildings

-• Land Unlimited
+Land

-Machinery 3 - 10 years
+Machinery

-Electronic equipment 3 - 7 years
+Electronic equipment

+Leasehold improvements

+20 years

+Unlimited

+3-10 years

+Leasehold improvements

-Leasehold improvements 3 years
+3 years

 Land acquired by the Group has an unlimited useful life and therefore is not depreciated.

 The depreciation method, useful life and residual value of an asset are reviewed at least at each financial year-end and adjusted, if appropriate.